anywhichway/nano-hcx/README.md

 * `shadow` If provided, the `source` is rendered into a shadow DOM rooted in the `target`.
 The value of `shadow` can be 'open' or 'closed'.
 By using styles and scripts nested inside `<template>` tags as the `source`, the style and scripts can have their impact isolated to the shadow DOM.
-When scripts are processed by `hcx` in a shadow scope, they have `this` set to the `target` in which they are rendered.
+When scripts are processed by `hcx` in a shadow scope, they have `shadowHost` available as a variable set to the `target` in which they are rendered.
 Also see the special attribute `:scoped`.

 * `santize` The function to use to sanitize HTML to improve security.
-If `DOMPurfiy` is present int he current scope, it wil automatically be used unless `santize` is set to something else.
+If `DOMPurfiy` is present in the scope of `render` invocation, it will automatically be used unless `sanitize` is set to something else.
 The default value for `sanitize` without `DOMPurify` is, `(html) => html`, essentially a no-op.

 * `scripts` A boolean indicating if standard JavaScript blocks should be evaluated when processing the `source`.
 This can be very powerful; however, it brings with it